ckcr4lyf/qbit-race/README.md

 ## Repo Setup

 First, you need to download this repository, install some dependencies, and setup your enivronment variables file.
+The following commands will also make some directories for you, if you are a "power user" I guess you know what you're doing and you can change them as you'd like.

 You may run the following commands:

 ```sh